 October 12, 2022

-Traumatic brain injury (TBI) is sudden damage to the brain caused by a blow or jolt to the head.
+Traumatic brain injury (TBI) in children and teens is a sudden disruption to brain function caused by a blow or jolt to the head.
+When a young person experiences a TBI or concussion, it can affect physical abilities, cognitive function, and emotional well-being.
 This impact can disrupt or restrict blood flow to certain regions of the brain, affecting its ability to function properly.
+Pediatric brain injury treatment focuses on helping teens recover fully and regain their quality of life.
+At Aviv Clinics, our specialized program offers a comprehensive, personalized approach to treating pediatric TBIs.

 The most common causes of TBI and concussions in teens include: